CityIndex Review 2022

 - Cryptocurrencies, including bitcoin and ethereum (not available to traders from the UK or Singapore)

 Note, available markets varies by region.

 Minimum Account Deposit

-Head over to the City Index homepage and you will see the minimum initial account deposit is £100.
+Head over to the City Index homepage and you will see the minimum initial account deposit is £100 or $100 AUD.
 This is to ensure you have enough capital to cover the margin requirements of your first trade and to withstand any substantial moves against your position.